umitseremet/blue-green-test/README.md

 **Destroying the structure:**

-*Run the command below with the specifik order*
+*Run the command below with the specific order*

 `aws cloudformation delete-stack --stack-name blue-green-test-ecs`